 Clean Air Choices At Home

-Everyday choices we make can improve the air we share.
+Everyday choices we make, in and around our homes, can improve the air we share.
 Here are some ideas to get started.

 Keep your home warm by following these tips to lower the heating bill.

 - Control the thermostat - set it between 68 and 70 degrees when home, and 55-60 degrees when gone for more than 3 hours or when sleeping.